 Everybody knows how messy a bit of self-love can get, making clean up a very important part of the fun.

-Knowing how to wash your toys is crucial to stay healthy, clear of irritations and to keep your precious little helpers alive through countless orgasms.
-Still, a lot of people have no clue how to wash up their toys and this is where we come in.
+Knowing how to wash your toys is a crucial step to staying healthy, clear of irritations, and to keep your precious little helpers alive through countless more orgasms.

 First of all, you should never clean up with brushes or rags for scrubbing.

-Instead, you should use your clean hands for rinsing at all times because you could eat away at your toys over time.
-This could make clean up much harder as well as reducing your toy’s lifetime greatly.
+Instead, you should use your clean hands at all times because rags and brushes you could eat away at your toys over time.
+Something that could make your toys way less body-safe in the process.

-The way to clean sex toys will be different depending on the material of the toy itself.
+The way you’ll clean your sex toys will be completely dependent on the material of the toy itself.

-The great non-porous trio.
-They are the ideal toys not only for their safe composition but also for their ability to retain temperature as well as being very easy to clean.
+These are the ideal toys not only for their safe composition but also for their ability to retain temperature as well as being very easy to clean & fully sanitize.

-If the toys have no motors or if they can easily be removed, clean up can be as easy as throwing it on the top rack of the dishwasher and set it to sanitize.
-No detergent needed.
+If the toys have no motors or if they can easily be removed, clean up can be as easy as boiling them for 5 minutes.
+This will ensure that no bacteria survives the attack.

-If you don’t need to sanitize the toy since you won’t be sharing it in any way, scent-free hand soap and a good rinse will do the trick.
+If you don’t need to sanitize your toys since you won’t be sharing it in any way and you just need a quick wash, scent-free mild soap along with a good rinse will do the trick.

-Otherwise, scent-free hand soaps works well too, just don’t submerge your toys if they’re not 100% waterproof.
+For the toys with motors, mild hand soaps work well too.
+Just don’t submerge your toys if they’re not 100% waterproof.